ezgicinan/LeetCodeExamples/README.md

 # LeetCodeExamples
-This repository includes my solution combinations for algorithm problems and this is for keeping track of my submissions.
+This repository includes my solution combinations for algorithm problems.
+This is just for keeping my submissions.

 During solutions there are some sources I benefitted from: